FranklinJamesJones89/p-EyeTracker/README.md

 # p-EyeTracker
-Convert a Raspberry Pi 4 (4GB RAM) into an eye-tracking device using a LogiTech Web Cam
+Convert a LogiTech WebCam into an eye-tracking device using a Raspberry Pi 4 (4GB RAM) and Python.